 The description field has a character limit of 160.
 Any characters over 160 will be truncated from the SERPs.
 Here is a free online tool to help you preview descriptions and titles with the proper length.
 Similar to titles, it’s best to avoid duplicate descriptions throughout your landing pages.
 It’s recommended to give an overview of the benefits of your landing page within this short description field.

 The page keywords

 The final customizable element for landing pages and web forms is the keywords area.
 In all honesty, keywords aren’t visible on the SERP and do not provide meaningful value to Google.
 However, some search engines still look at them, and it takes minimal effort to complete.
 Select up to five keywords that describe your page.
 These keywords should include the ones used in the title tags and potentially one or two more.
 Don’t exceed five keywords.
 Otherwise, the search engines could mark your page as spam.
 I wouldn’t spend too much energy on this keywords field.
 If you can add a few related keywords to the page, go for it.
 Can’t think of any?
 Don’t sweat it.

-Formatting the products in Infusionsoft by Keap to be found by search engines takes a bit more strategy in the actual product setup phase.
+Formatting the products in Keap to be found by search engines takes a bit more strategy in the actual product setup phase.
 Here, it’s important to be very intentional when creating the product names and descriptions.

 The product name does not need to contain a keyword, but it should be very specific.
 Create something descriptive, yet catchy.
 For example, “pink fluffy bunny slippers” is more descriptive than “pink slippers.”
 Your product becomes more relevant for people seeking pink bunny slippers than only pink slippers.
 While the title of the product does not specifically show up in the SERPs, it will help the search engines decipher the content of the page.